 Zheng He the War Prisoner

 Zheng He was born into a Muslim family in Yunnan Province in 1371.
-When he was ten-year old, the tribe to which his family belonged raised armed rebellion against the central government of Ming Dynasty and was defeated.
+When he was ten-year-old, the tribe to which his family belonged raised an armed rebellion against the central government of Ming Dynasty and was defeated.
 While most of the war prisoners were sentenced to serve in border armies, some young boys who either looked neat or could read and write were selected to be trained as eunuchs.
 And Zheng He was one of them and sent to serve the fourth prince in Beijing.

 Zheng He the Eunuch